cpmech/goga/examples/README.md

 # 0 Very simple problem

-Goga can use two times of objective functions:
+Goga can use two types of objective functions:

 (A) the higher-level one: MinProb\_t which takes the vector of random variables x and returns the objectives values in f.
 It may also return the inequality constraints in g and the